 Every Catholic adult who does not abandon active participation, or leave the church completely, will have a personal answer to this critical question, but the answers may generally revolve around the fact that the church is a like a family, and people do not generally abandon the family because it has problems -- even very serious problems like sexual abuse.

 As many Catholics know from personal experience, it is possible to love a deeply flawed person, and so it is possible to continue loving the Church as well, but never at the cost of denying, condoning or enabling destructive and sinful behavior -- and never at the cost of endangering the personal, moral or spiritual safety of ourselves or others.
-In some cases, we may continue to love a person even if it is no longer possible to live in a healthy relationship with them.
+In some cases, we may continue to love a person even if it is no longer possible to live in a healthy relationship with them; for some Catholics, that also applies to their relationship to the church.

 The fact is that the church is both human and divine.
 Like all of us, it struggles to show the best side of both its human and spiritual nature, and it often fails.
 As Catholics we may have been too quick to forget that members of the church, including the clergy, are human beings who are imperfect and sinful, but never irredeemably so.